India: Stampede kills people at New Delhi train station – DW – 02/15/2025

 The incident occurred at about 8 p.m. local time (1430 GMT) on two platforms as passengers were waiting to board trains to Prayagraj city, a temporary township created for the festival.

-At least 15 people died in a stampede, AFP and India's NDTV reported.
+At least 15 people died in the stampede, the French AFP news agency and India's NDTV reported.

+"I can confirm 15 deaths at the hospital.
+They don't have any open injury.
+Most [likely died from] hypoxia or maybe some blunt injury but that would only be confirmed after an autopsy," Dr Ritu Saxena, deputy medical superintendent of Lok Nayak Hospital in New Delhi to AFP.

 Indian Defense Minister Rajnath Singh said in a X post that he was "extremely pained by the loss of lives due to stampede" at the New Delhi railway station.